outpaddling/Coding-Standards/README.md

 It may be tempting to use the latest C++ features, but it's not worth the headaches it will cause if users need to run your code on RHEL.

+## Robustness

+Check for every possible error condition.
+No exceptions.
+This means checking the status of every I/O operation, memory allocation, etc.
+If a function returns a status value, the code must check it and take appropriate action if it indicates a problem.

 ## Testing

 1. Test new code frequently.
 Do not write more than a few dozen lines of